-Once it hits eight o' clock, the crowd is led over to a big building where the words "MESS HALL" are stenciled in paint on the wall by the door.
+Once it hits eight o' clock, the crowd is led over to a big building where "MESS HALL" is stenciled in paint on the wall by the door.
 Jo decides to go in and check it out before she slips out for the night.
-Her way of thinking is that if she makes her rounds and lets people know she showed up, there's less chance of her getting caught.
+If she makes her rounds and lets people know she showed up, she rationalizes, there's less chance of her getting caught.
 By now, most girls have already snuck off to change into their formal attire and reapply make-up, but she spies a handful of stragglers making a beeline for the restroom in their day clothes.

 Some high-pitched guy singing about dancing the night away is the first record to be played.
-Jo can't wait for the disco fad to die.
+Jo hates disco.
 She shutters and keeps walking.
 Nancy is the first person she recognizes so she approaches her.

 "At least now you don't have to worry about me wearing the same dress as you," Jo tries to joke.

-The next track is something by the Bee Gees.
-Ugh.
-Jo wouldn't be caught dead in a place like this a week ago, and she can imagine what her friends would say if they saw her now.
+The next track is something by the Bee Gees, and Jo hates it too.
+She wouldn't be caught dead in a place like this a week ago; she can imagine what her friends would say if they saw her now.
 Jessie would call her a good-for-nothing sell-out.
-Forget making appearances.
-Searching for the door is Jo's only mission at this point.
-Pushing past whoever comes into her path and ignoring the hey's and watch it's, Jo finds herself bumping chest to chest with none other than the girl she despises.
+The sudden, suffocating urge to leave overwhelms her.
+Finding an exit becomes Jo's only mission.
+Pushing past whoever comes into her path and ignoring the hey's and watch it's, Jo finds herself colliding with none other than her newest nemesis.

 "Oomph.
 Excuse you!"